c2FmZQ/ech/docs/README.md

   prx-->be2
 ```

 The ECH library handles the Client-Facing Server part.
 A `ech.Conn` transparently inspects the TLS handshake and decrypts/decodes Encrypted Client Hello messages.
-The decoded ServerName and/or ALPN protocols can then be used to route the TLS connection to the right backend server.
+The decoded ServerName and/or ALPN protocols can then be used to route the TLS connection to the right backend server which terminates the TLS connection.

 ECH Configs and ECH ConfigLists are created with `ech.NewConfig` and `ech.ConfigList`.